MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 #### 2. Window aggregations

+These operate on frames (a certain subset of a window partition).
 For example: Compute a moving average for each user's transaction costs on windows of 6 adjacent transactions:
 ```sql
 SELECT user_id, tx_id, AVG(cost) OVER